aptos-labs/developer-docs/docs/guides/local-development-network.md

 ## Resetting the local network

 Sometimes while developing it is helpful to reset the local network back to its initial state:
-- You made backwards incompatible changes to a Move module and you'd like to redeploy it without renaming it or using a new account.
+- You made backwards incompatible changes to a Move module, and you'd like to redeploy it without renaming it or using a new account.
 - You are building a [custom indexer processor](../indexer/custom-processors/index.md) and would like to index using a fresh network.
 - You want to clear all on chain state, e.g. accounts, objects, etc.